Nuclei-Software/nuclei-linux-sdk/README.md

 * **Deprecated**: If you want to compile and run using simulator *xl-spike*, please check steps mentioned in [Booting Linux on Nuclei xl-spike](#Booting-Linux-on-Nuclei-xl-spike)
-* If you want to compile and run using FPGA evaluation board, please check steps mentioned in [Booting Linux on Nuclei HummingBird Board](#Booting-Linux-on-Nuclei-HummingBird-Board)
+* If you want to compile and run using FPGA evaluation board, please check steps mentioned in [Booting Linux on Nuclei FPGA Evaluation Board](#Booting-Linux-on-Nuclei-FPGA-Evaluation-Board)

 ## Booting Linux on Nuclei xl-spike